-Students focus on crime and violent behavior from viewpoints grounded in the traditional humanities and the social sciences.
-Students receive thorough preparation in the arts and sciences as well as receive the practical knowledge and skills they will need in the criminal justice profession.
+Students focus on crime and criminal justice administration from viewpoints grounded in the traditional humanities and the social sciences.
+Students receive thorough preparation in the arts and sciences as well as the practical knowledge and skills they will need in the criminal justice profession.

 Students study a variety of criminal justice topics, including:

 Graduates find employment in a variety of professions, including: